HPC-Workforce-Development-and-Retention/hpc-wdr/_posts/2017-10-26-two-truths.markdown

 We grow when we seek to understand why we think and react in the ways that we do, and when we make it a habit to understand others.
 This growth is what the CULTIVATE Conversations project hopes to spark.

-Acknowledgments to Miranda Mundt, who helped me remember the session’s conversion and to Mary Ann Leung and Keisha Moore for cultivating the conversation.
+Acknowledgments to Miranda Mundt, who helped me remember the session’s conversations and to Mary Ann Leung and Keisha Moore for cultivating the conversation.